Fatal Attraction: Writing

-The film was adapted by James Dearden (with assistance from Nicholas Meyer) from Diversion, an earlier 1980 short film by Dearden for British television.
+The film was adapted by James Dearden (with assistance from Nicholas Meyer) from Dearden's 1980 short film Diversion.
 In Meyer's book The View from the Bridge: Memories of Star Trek and a Life in Hollywood, he explains that in late 1986 producer Stanley R. Jaffe asked him to look at the script developed by Dearden, and he wrote a four-page memo making suggestions, including a new ending.
-A few weeks later Meyer met with director Adrian Lyne and gave him some additional suggestions.
-Ultimately Meyer was asked to redraft the script on the basis of his suggestions, which ended up being the shooting script.
+John Carpenter was approached to direct the film, but turned it down as he felt it was too similar to Play Misty for Me (1971).
+A few weeks later Meyer met with the director Adrian Lyne and gave him some additional suggestions.
+Meyer was asked to redraft the script to create the shooting script.